- General safety

 University Radiation Safety Committee

-The authority to implement and enforce the non-ionizing radiation safety program rests with the University Radiological Safety Committee (URSC).
-The Committee derives its authority from the Board of Governors, through the office of the Vice-President, Research.
-The role of the URSC is given specifically in Policy R20.04 Radiological Safety, and the mandate of URSC with respect to non-ionizing radiation is outlined in Policy R20.05 Non-Ionizing Radiation Safety.
+The authority to implement and enforce the non-ionizing radiation safety program rests with the University Radiation Safety Committee (URSC).
+The Committee derives its authority from the Board of Governors, through the office of the Vice-President, Research and International.
+The role of the URSC and its mandate with respect to non-ionizing radiation is outlined in Radiation Safety Policy R20.04.

 Periodic inspections and re-inspections by the LSO and/or their designate(s) are required for all laboratories at SFU working with Class 3B and Class 4 lasers and laser systems.
 These inspections serve to ensure SFU laboratories are accordance with regulations and in compliance with all applicable laser standards and guidelines.